sourav-bk/Golang/Topic/Kubernetes.md

      ConfigMap is an API object used to decouple configuration data from containerized application code.
 It allows you to store non-sensitive information—such as environment variables, database connection details, or configuration files—in a central resource that can be injected into Pods as environment variables or mounted as files within the container's filesystem.
 By using a ConfigMap, you avoid hardcoding configuration values inside your application, making your images more portable and enabling you to update settings dynamically without needing to rebuild or restart your containers.

    - **Secret**

+     Secret is an API object designed to store and manage sensitive information, such as passwords, OAuth tokens, or SSH keys, that should not be exposed in cleartext within your configuration files.
+Unlike a ConfigMap, which stores non-sensitive data, Secrets are handled with higher security standards, including encryption at rest within the etcd database to protect against unauthorized access.
+Additionally, administrators can enforce strict Role-Based Access Control (RBAC) policies to restrict who can read or modify specific secrets, ensuring that only authorized users or services have access to sensitive credentials.

    </details>